 Smartpixel offers some very high-quality recordings and has some great features for a free plugin.
 That being said, it does have a watermark unless you choose to pay for the Pro version.
 If you can live with the watermark, then Smartpixel is among the best beginner software out there, but the Pro version is not worth it.
 It removes the watermark and adds a few additional features, but compared to other paid options on the market.
 It falls short.

 While there are several fantastic free options out there, it is very much worth getting a premium recorder if you want to take your content creation seriously.

 We chose to focus highly on some specific essential features.
-Such as multi-channel recording capability, how much it hurt the frame rate, premium settings and ease of use.
-You can read more about these features on the bottom of the page.
+Such as multi-channel recording capability, how much it hurt the frame rate, premium settings, and ease of use.
+You can read more about these features at the bottom of the page.